Back to Blog

 Conclusion

-TypeScript and JavaScript are both popular programming languages for Front-End and Back-End Development.
+TypeScript and JavaScript are both popular programming languages for Front and Back-End Development.
 Even though there are a few key differences, they are almost identical.
 TypeScript offers static typing, object-oriented programming, and warning of errors at compilation time.
 JavaScript developers think it is less strict than TypeScript, making it a preferred choice for simple Web Applications.
 Both can provide magnificent key features for Cross-Platform and Web Development!
 But, it would be best to acknowledge your development project requirements before choosing.